-ı Responses/Consequence Arson Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances Circumstances for or Considerations Arson of a structure or property Level 5 Knowingly and unlawfully damaging a structure or property by knowingly causing a fire or explosion.
+Responses/Consequence Arson Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances Circumstances for or Considerations Arson of a structure or property Level 5 Knowingly and unlawfully damaging a structure or property by knowingly causing a fire or explosion.
 A.R.S. §13-1703.
-K-4 and 5-8 Safety and support planning (student, school, family) Check In/Check Out system Counseling referral Skills training for conflict resolution I: Out-of- school Suspension (6-10 Days) L: Expulsion Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
+K-4 and 5-8 Safety and support planning (student, school, family) Check In/Check Out system Counseling referral Skills training for conflict I: Out-of- school Suspension (6-10 Days) L: Expulsion Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the Aggravating Circumstances- Due to the severity of this type of incident, an investigation to determine the Arson of an occupied structure resolution Group promoting positive peer relationship skills Restorative actions -community Level 5 circumstances may involve law enforcement to help decide mitigation. circumstances will involve law enforcement to help identify aggravating Knowingly and unlawfully damaging an occupied structure by knowingly causing a fire or explosion.
+A.R.S. §13-1704.
+Occupied structure means any structure in which one or more human beings either is or is likely to be present or so near as to be in equivalent danger at the time the fire or explosion occurs.
+A.R.S. §13-1701. service Alternative location within or outside home school Earning back of privileges Transportation Change Individualized Behavior Support Plan (including intervention strategies as well as reinforcement strategies) Limit access to computer, backpack, etc. Investigation may lead to other interventions initiated or recommended by Law Enforcement I: Out-of-school Suspension (6-10 Days) It L: Expulsion Accepted responsibility, apologized, aided in stopping the response, or showe remorse.
+Evidence that the incident was accidental.
 Accepted responsibility, apologized, aided in stopping the response, or showed remorse.
-Evidence that the incident was accidental.
-Aggravating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances will involve law enforcement to help identify aggravating factors.
+Evidence that the incident was factors.
 High level of damage, disruption to learning, or impact on community.
 Created injury or risk of injury.
 Emergency response units were called.
-Use of Accelerants Evidence of Premeditation Arson of an occupied structure Group promoting positive peer relationship skills Level 5 Knowingly and unlawfully damaging an occupied structure by knowingly causing a fire or explosion.
-A.R.S. §13-1704.
-Occupied structure means any structure in which one or more human beings either is or is likely to be present or so near as to be in equivalent danger at the time the fire or explosion occurs.
-A.R.S. §13-1701.
-Restorative actions -community service Alternative location within or outside home school Earning back of privileges Transportation Change Individualized Behavior Support Plan (including intervention strategies as well as reinforcement strategies) Limit access to computer, backpack, etc. Investigation may lead to other interventions initiated or recommended by Law Enforcement I: Out-of- school Suspension (6-10 Days) L: Expulsion Responses/Consequence Kidnapping Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances Circumstances for Considerations Kidnapping Level 5 The unlawful restraint of another person with the intent to (1) hold the victim for ransom, as a shield chostage; or (2) hold the victim for involuntary servitude; or (3) inflict death, physical injury or a sexual offense on the victim.
+Use of Accelerants Evidence of Premeditation Responses/Co nsequence Kidnapping Based on mitigating aggravar Maximum Based on aggravating circumstances Circumstances for Considerations Kidnapping Level 5 The unlawful restraint of another person with the intent to (1) hold the victim for ransom, as a shield hostage; or (2) hold the victim for involuntary servitude; or (3) inflict death, physical injury or a sexual offense on the victim.
 A.R.S. §13-1304.
-K-4 and 5-8 Safety and support planning (student, school, family) Check In/Check Out system Counseling referral Group promoting positive peer relationship skills Alternative location within or outside home school Earning back of privileges Transportation Change Individualized Behavior Support Plan (including intervention strategies as well as reinforcement strategies) Investigation may lead to other interventions initiated or recommended by Law Enforcement Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances will involve law enforcement to help decide mitigation.
-Accepted responsibility apologized or showed remorse. an investigation to determine the circumstances will it involve law enforcement to help identify aggravating
+K-4 and 5-8 Safety and support planning (student, school, family) Check In/Check Out system Counseling referral Group promoting positive peer relationship skills Alternative location within or outside home school Earning back of privileges Transportation Change Individualized Behavior Support Plan (including intervention strategies as well as reinforcement strategies) Investigation may lead to other interventions initiated or recommended by Law Enforcement L: Expulsion immediate int law enforcem ervention of Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances will involve law enforcemen to help decide mitigation.
+Accepted responsibility, apologized or showed remorse. an investigation to determine the circumstances will it involve law enforcement to help identify aggravating